A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Method

 SAM~\cite{kirillov2023segment} has attracted notable academic interest owing to its remarkable zero-shot capabilities and versatility across various vision applications.
 In our paper, we aim to harness the robust generalization abilities of SAM and render SAM more mobile-friendly.

-First, we follow the idea of encouraging the student network to generate anomaly-specific features that diverge from those of the teacher network adopted by~\cite{zhang2023prototypical,zhang2023destseg}.
-This strategy effectively helps overcome the limitations posed by network architecture similarities and identical data flows.
-However, as~\cite{zhang2023unsupervised} said, the test data can have large distribution shifts arising in many real-world applications and may correspond to multiple normal patterns, leading to imprecise representations of the teacher network.
-The plain student stream is trained to produce discriminative and general feature representations in both normal and anomalous regions as a superior alternative to the teacher network, demonstrated in Section~\ref{sec: ablation}.
+First, the TLM is a variation of the commonly used Student-Teacher(ST) distillation network in Anomaly Detection.
+In a conventional ST network, the student network, trained only on normal images, cannot learn about anomalous regions, leading to discrepancies with the teacher network during testing.
+However, extensive experiments have shown that this structure can cause collapse (constantly generating the same normal image).
+Therefore, the reconstructed image is used for anomaly discrimination, while the teacher generator acts as a regularizer to prevent this issue.
+Reconstructing anomalous regions as normal reduces the student network's ability to “discriminate” anomalous areas, thereby increasing the recognition difference between the teacher and student networks.
+This approach has also been studied in~\cite{bergmann2020uninformed,zhang2023destseg}.
+Specifically, the plain student stream is trained to produce discriminative and general feature representations in both normal and anomalous regions as a superior alternative to the teacher network, demonstrated in Section~\ref{sec: ablation}.
 Similarly guided by SAM's knowledge, the denoising student stream aligns its feature representations with those of the same images without any corruption, which effectively enhances the differentiation of the representations from two student streams when dealing with anomalous regions.

+Notably, based on the results from Section~\ref{sec: ablation}, where one-stage training outperforms two-stage training, we explain why it performs better: the FA and TLM modules being trained simultaneously.
+On the one hand, the trained plain stream, compared to the frozen SAM teacher network, exhibits greater adaptability to other parts of TLM, which generates better intermediate results feeding to the FA module.
+On the other hand, segmentation knowledge related to anomaly detection images is feedback through the gradients of the FA module, back into both streams to better recognize normal regions.
+Only the denoising student is improved without distillation training for SAM, resulting in differences in normal regions and affecting the experimental results.

 Second, the principal aim of our paper is to develop a model that can deliver satisfactory performance while significantly reducing the number of parameters and inference time.
 SAM has demonstrated its ability to function on resource-constrained devices, primarily thanks to its lightweight mask decoder.
 However, the default image encoder in the original SAM relies on ViT-H, which boasts over 600M parameters and is considered heavyweight.
 Considering the 3.2M decoder lightweight enough, We transition the default image encoder to ViT-Tiny~\cite{wu2022tinyvit} while keeping the original architecture of the mask decoder.